-Today, Let us discuss today the Turmeric Farming Techniques and Planting methods of turmeric.
-Growing turmeric in India is becoming very popular due to that fact, it has many benefits and uses.
+Today, let us discuss today the Turmeric Farming Techniques and Planting methods of turmeric.
+Growing turmeric in India is becoming very popular due to the fact, it has many benefits and uses.
 Apart from this, it has demand in local markets and international markets.
 You can grow turmeric in pots, containers, backyards in your home garden.

 Planting of Turmeric:

 Whole or split mother rhizomes are used for planting and well-developed healthy and disease-free rhizomes are to be selected.
 Small pits are made with a hand hoe in the beds in rows with a spacing of 25 cm x 30 cm and covered with soil or dry powdered cattle manure.
 The optimum spacing in furrows and ridges is between 45-60 cm between the rows and 25 cm between the plants.
 A seed rate of 2,500 kg of rhizomes is required for planting one hectare of turmeric.

 Turmeric is a tropical herb and is grown in both tropics and subtropics.
 It will grow luxuriantly in the shade if not too dense, but it produces larger and better rhizomes in the open ground exposed to the sun.
 Turmeric requires a humid climatic condition.

 Soils for Turmeric cultivation should be rich and friable.
 Soils with a little higher sand content (Loams and sandy loams) are well suited.
 It is grown in different types of soils from light black, sandy loam, and red soils to clay loams.
 It grows on light black, ashy loam, and red soils to stiff loams in rainfed areas.